 These costs exist for both franchisees and small business owners.
-However, for franchisees these costs often come in the form of fees.
+However, for franchisees, these costs often come as fees.

-Similarly, costs for materials and supplies are both affordable and typically of the highest quality because franchisors have pre-established, deep-rooted relationships with suppliers and are able to leverage collective buying power.
+Similarly, costs for materials and supplies are affordable and typically of the highest quality because franchisors have pre-established, deep-rooted relationships with suppliers and can leverage collective buying power.

-When you opt to buy a franchise, all of those decisions have already been researched — and determined — to ensure your company’s success.
-When you buy a franchise, you are buying into a tested and proven system.
+When you buy a franchise, all those decisions have been researched and determined to ensure your company’s success.
+When buying a franchise, you buy into a tested and proven system.

-Another major consideration that will affect the initial investment for an independent business or franchise is where you’ll be working — is it out of your house, your car, or do you need to rent or buy a space?
+Another major consideration affecting the initial investment for an independent business or franchise is where you’ll be working.
+Is it out of your home or car, or do you need to rent or buy a space?
 Infrastructure requirements are a major factor in the cost of a new business or franchise, which is why the more affordable franchise options are concepts that allow you to work out of your home or car.

 As such, industries that are typically less expensive to buy into include travel (brand examples include Dream Vacations and Cruise Planners), kids’ coaching (brand examples include Soccer Shots), residential and corporate cleaning services (brand examples include MaidPro and Office Pride Commercial Cleaning Services) and even wildlife trapping (brand examples include Critter Control) — all of which are astronomically less expensive than big-brand food and retail companies like McDonald’s, 7-Eleven Inc., and Dunkin’ Donuts and have an initial investment of $1 million.

-- Marketing/Advertising Costs: This fee is mandated by the franchisor to pay for national and local advertising efforts.
+- Marketing/Advertising Costs: The franchisor mandates this fee to pay for national and local advertising efforts.
 Sometimes it is a percentage of sales while, other times, it is a set fee.

-- Royalties: A monthly fee collected by your franchisor in exchange for permission to use their brand.
-Typically, this is a percentage of gross sales that ranges from 4% – 12%.
+- Royalties: A monthly fee your franchisor collects in exchange for permission to use their brand.
+Typically, this percentage of gross sales ranges from 4% – 12%.
 In other cases, the royalty is a set fee.

-- Materials/Supplies: Costs for materials and supplies will be both affordable and high quality given that franchisors will have established deep-rooted relationships with their suppliers.
+- Materials/Supplies: Costs for materials and supplies will be affordable and high quality, given that franchisors will have established deep-rooted relationships with their suppliers.
 Materials will be less expensive because of the franchise’s collective buying power.

-- Marketing/Advertising Costs: Advertising efforts of independent businesses will have to be more valiant than franchises because you alone are responsible for creating your brand’s identity.
+- Marketing/Advertising Costs: Advertising efforts of independent businesses will have to be more valiant than those of franchises because you alone are responsible for creating your brand’s identity.

 - Materials/Supplies: It takes time to develop a trusting relationship with suppliers and to feel confident that you are getting the best quality product for a reasonable rate.
 Keep shipping and delivery rates in mind; these expenditures can add up — and realize that you won’t benefit from collective buying power like franchisees do.

-- Overhead/Operating Expenses: These costs include rent, utility, vehicle leases, office machine and equipment leasings.
-Consider costs for upkeep, maintenance and repairs.
+- Overhead/Operating Expenses: These costs include rent, utility, vehicle leases, office machines, and equipment leasings.
+Consider costs for upkeep, maintenance, and repairs.